trick77/overline-relay/README.md

 - docker-compose
 - 10G RAM (it may work with less but may crash every now and then)

-## Why would you want to run a relay-only Overline node?
+## Why would I want to run a relay-only Overline node?

 1. To use it as your private backend for Interchange.
 2. To help the network.